- Find if insulating your roof or your loft could help you save on your energy bills

 - Warm loft insulation and cold loft insulation explained - and which one to choose

-- Pitched roofs - there are two options: warm or cold loft insulation.
+If you have a pitched roof, there are two options: warm or cold loft insulation.

-- Flat roof - there are three options available: warm deck, cold deck or inverted roof.
+For flat roofs, there are three options available: warm deck, cold deck or inverted roof.

 Cold loft insulation for pitched roofs

 The simplest and cheapest roof insulation solution is the classic 'cold loft' option.
 This is often referred to as loft insulation.

 Loft insulation involves insulating between and over the wooden joists immediately above the ceiling of your home's top floor.

 It is called 'cold loft' insulation because although it stops the heat escaping from the part of your home you live in, the loft space above the top floor remains un-insulated.

 This is the only type of roof insulation for which you can apply to have the costs covered by an insulation grant.
 It's also fairly easy to do as a DIY project, and you can buy loft insulation from most high street DIY stores.